Patrick0x41/BOF_All_Things/Detect Hooks/README.md

-# Detect Hooks in the Current Process
+# Detect Inline Hooks in the Current Process